georgecheil/Backdoor/README.md

 - Ensure that you have the necessary permissions to run scripts and execute commands on the target machine.
 - Use this tool responsibly and only on systems you have explicit permission to access.

+## For commandandcontrol.py

+Same implementation with `server.py`.
+Adjustments have been made to ensure multiple client connections at once.

 ### Disclaimer: